It all began like this…

 Someone posed me this question recently.
 And I realised that I had never actually tasted anything truly exotic.
 Each time I had the chance to sample something novel like wild boar in Macau and ostrich meat in Siem Reap, or fear-factor worthy stuff like the fried bugs in Bangkok, I chickened out.
 I don’t know if the dried puffer fish I had at tetsu counts.
 It actually tasted good!

-Now I’m proud to say that I have had kopi luwak, the most exotic coffee in the world!
+Now I’m proud to say that I have had Kopi Luwak, the most exotic coffee in the world!

 Hi, I’m from Indonesia and not very long ago I was in Bali.